 - Adults have 32 permanent teeth.

-- Roughly 35% of the population never develop wisdom teeth.
+- Roughly 35% of the population never develops wisdom teeth.

 - Most people have 20 baby or primary teeth.